What is New

 The following are known problems or bugs in the current release:

-Booting From an External Media (OS) – Eazy Fix cannot protect a hard drive when changes are made to the hard drive from an external or foreign (Windows or non-Windows) operating system bypassing Eazy Fix device drivers.
-For example, booting from a CD-ROM based Windows PE or booting from a multiboot O.S. (without properly installing Eazy Fix drivers in each O.S.) will start a different OS before Eazy Fix driver is loaded, that could change the hard drive data without acknowledging the existence of Eazy Fix snapshots on the hard drive and produce unpredictable results.
+1. Booting From an External Media (OS): Eazy Fix cannot protect a hard drive when changes are made to the hard drive from an external or foreign (Windows or non-Windows) operating system bypassing Eazy Fix device drivers.
+For example, booting from a CD-ROM based Windows PE will start a different OS before Eazy Fix driver is loaded, that could change the hard drive data without acknowledging the existence of Eazy Fix snapshots on the hard drive and produce unpredictable results.

-Disk Encryption Programs that Intercept Low-Level Disk I/O – Eazy Fix may have conflict with some applications that proxy low-level disk I/O.
+2. Disk Encryption Programs that Intercept Low-Level Disk I/O: Eazy FIx may have conflict with some applications that proxy low-level disk I/O.

-Dual Boot of Windows and Linux OS on the Same Hard Drive – Eazy Fix does not support systems that have multiple Windows Operating Systems with non-Windows Operating System (like Linux) loaded on the same hard drive.
+3. Dual Boot of Windows and Linux OS on the Same Hard Drive: Eazy Fix does not support systems that have multiple Windows Operating Systems with non-Windows Operating System (like Linux) loaded on the same hard drive.